tundish/balladeer/balladeer/doc/intro.rst

 Thanks for choosing Balladeer for your next writing project!

-You will be steering the vessel, of course.
+Your job is to steer the vessel.
 All I did was pick the crew.
 And here they are:

 Python_